SineQuaNonSoftware/puppet-proxmox/README.md

 The module installs and configures a default Proxmox server.
 Just doing that changes a lot of things during the installation process (just look at how long it takes).
 The resulting product of a successful puppet run should no longer be considered as a Debian server, but a Proxmox server.
 They have a lot in common, but when you have a specific problem or need, go to Proxmox's documentation first.

-**Warning** The module will change your network configuration to create the necessary bridge interfaces for a public and a private VM network in proxmox, change your default kernel and remove the mainline one.
-Read the code and the documentation, and amend the module for your context where necessary.

 **Warning** The module will reboot your server once the puppet run is done.
-This is necessary in order to switch kernel.
+This is necessary to switch to the PVE kernel.

 ### Setup Requirements